WayfaringBloke/dnd/writing/pub/World.md

 Features 3 major gangs:
 - West Side - Germans - Meticulous, Dilligent
 - East Side - Russians - Brutal, Efficient
-- OGs - Texans - Paramiliary
+- OGs - Texans - Professional

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
 Strong "union" control, cult of Osha enforces safety guidelines like samurai.
 The "unions" function more like agencies, offering workers